How We Create Content

 About the Author

 HeroMe's parent guides are written by Jay Leon, founder and CEO of HeroMe.
-Jay is a parent of two and a technologist with over 20 years of experience building digital products at Fortune 500 companies.
-He created HeroMe after his own experience navigating his children's emotional challenges and discovering the power of personalized storytelling.
+Jay is a father of two and has spent 20+ years building digital products at companies like BMW, The New York Times, and Gap Inc. He built HeroMe after seeing firsthand how much personalized stories helped his own kids.

 What Our Content Is Not